garlictech/anyupp/README.md

 The command fetches the config parameters and writes them into files in `libs/shared/config`.
 You need AWS credentials set in your environment with the appropriate access!

-You also need to add the AWS account number to the `AWS_ACCOUNT` environment variable, in order to run the docker (CI) based commands locally.
-You can obtain your account number like this:

-`export AWS_ACCOUNT=$(aws sts get-caller-identity --query Account --output text)`

 **IMPORTANT**